Rules Part 1: The Game, Field, Players and Equipment

 don’t carry over from half to half.
 Each timeout will last 1 minute.

-Overtime Rules: In the case of overtime, in the regular season, teams will each have a chance to try to win the game (1 possession each starting on the 5 yard line).
+Overtime Rules: In the case of overtime, in the regular season, teams will each have a chance to try to win the game (1 possession each starting on the 5-yard line).
 There will be a coin toss.
-The winner of the coin toss can either receive or choose direction.
-If the team that wins the coin toss decides to choose direction the other team will go that same way when they get the ball.
-If the team who wins the toss decides to take ball they will take the ball at the 5 yard line of which the other team decides to defend ( the team choosing direction is essentially choosing direction for both teams..
+The winner of the coin toss can either receive or choose defense with direction.
+If the team that wins the coin toss decides to choose defense with direction the other team will go that same way when they get the ball.
+If the team who wins the toss decides to take the ball they will take the ball at the 5 yard line of which the other team decides to defend ( the team choosing defense is essentially choosing direction for both teams..
 The receiving team will have 4 downs to get to midfield.
 And then from there they have another 4 downs to score.
 If a defense holds the offense to 4th down the offense can punt the ball and the ball will be marked at the spot the punt (see punting rules in amendments) is downed (a player can run back the punt and score for the game win).
 If a team fails to convert on 4th down the ball will be placed at the current line of scrimmage.
 In the regular season, these rules apply for only 1 possession per team.
 If neither team scores or if both team score and it is still a tie, the result of the game will be a tie.
 In the playoffs, the rules above apply, however, the game cannot end in a tie.
 If after the 1st overtime there is still a tie then we will play a 2nd overtime.
 The 2nd overtime will be sudden death rules.
 The first team to score will be the winner of the contest.
 The way that we will choose who gets the ball first in the 2nd overtime will be the team who did not get ball first in the 1st overtime and the other team will choose direction for both teams.

 Forfeits: Games can be started with a minimum of 5 players.
-There will be a 10 minute grace
+There will be a 10-minute grace

 period for each team if the players don’t show up on time.
 After the 10 minute the Official can